skylinejs/skyline/apps/docs/docs/environment.md

 3. All non-sensitive environment variables are declared and maintained inside the codebase.
 There is no value in scattering your different environment configs across multiple `.env` files and inside your deployment scripts.

 4. Error handling should be as strict as possible.
 Each unexpected environment state should lead to a failure of the application.
-This way you can rollback the application update immediately and prevent it from causing issues in production.
+This way you can rollback the application update immediately and prevent it from causing issues in production later on.

 # Example code walkthrough